TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-vnetpeering-diagnostics-novnetpeering.md

 />
 # We ran connectivity diagnostics on your resource and found an issue.
 <!--issueDescription-->
 Microsoft Azure has identified virtual network <!--$VirtualNetwork-->VirtualNetwork<!--/$VirtualNetwork--> doesn't have any VNet Peering links defined.
 Please select the correct problem type or correct Virtual Network with the VNet Peering defined.
+[Learn how to create a virtual network peering](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-peering)
  <br>